 “Soldiers are dangerously fleeing to South Korea,” Trump said.
 Kim “now wants to talk to South Korea for the first time.
 Perhaps that is good news, perhaps not – we will see!”

-In his tweet, Trump was seemingly referring to the recent, dramatic escape of at least two North Korean soldiers across the heavily militarized border into the southern country.
-But he also alluded to Kim’s recent comments that seem to indicate he’s willing to send a delegation to the Winter Olympics to be hosted in South Korea next month.
+In his tweet, Trump was seemingly referring to the recent, dramatic escape of at least two North Korean soldiers across the heavily militarized border into the southern country He also alluded to Kim’s recent comments indicating he would send a delegation to the Winter Olympics to be hosted in South Korea.

-But a few days later, Trump took credit for the talks between North and South Korean leaders.
+Trump also took credit for the talks between North and South Korean leaders.

 “With all of the failed ‘experts’ weighing in, does anybody really believe that talks and dialogue would be going on between North and South Korea right now if I wasn’t firm, strong and willing to commit our total ‘might’ against the North,” Trump said in a Jan.
 4 tweet.
 “Fools, but talks are a good thing!”

-While giving a speech on tax reform at an event in St. Charles, Mo., on Nov.
-29, 2017, Trump digressed from the topic to call the North Korean leader a "sick puppy."
+While giving a speech on tax reform at a Missouri event in November, 2017, Trump digressed from the topic to call the North Korean leader a "sick puppy."

 His comments drew hoots from the crowd.